thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Functions.desc.md

 That's it!
 Now we can re-use the instructions of `greet` whenever we want.
 Above, we just invoked it 3 times. :)

 __EXERCISE__: Write a function called `yell` that prints out a phrase 10 times in a row.
-On the 10th iteration, the phrase should be in all caps and have an extra exlimation point at the end.
+On the 10th iteration, the phrase should be in all caps and have an extra exclamation point at the end.
 Example output is below:

 ```javascript
 yell(); // You must implement this function